drtonyr/carbonTaxBackstop/docs/README.md

 ## Conclusion

-A carbon tax with universal income is not an effective way to reduce emissions directly.
-However, it does provide a bounded means to carbon neutrality.
+A carbon tax with universal income is not an effective way to reduce emissions directly, indeed the universal income aspect ensures that lowest income households do not have to reduce emissions.
+However, it does provide a means to bound the changes needed to achieve carbon neutrality.

 ## Appendix: Full analysis by item